beta · now with Figma tokens import

 like it's code.

-Free while in alpha.
+Free while in beta.
 MIT forever.
 Three commands and thirty seconds to compile your first brief into an audit-ready operating layer.